lachlanchen/IdeasGlass/IdeaGlass/firmware/ideasglass_arduino/README.md

 Update `kServerHost`, `kServerPort`, and `kDeviceId` if you expose the backend on a different hostname/port.
 Photos are sent every ~30 seconds by default.

+> **Camera note:** In Arduino IDE ensure `Tools → PSRAM → Enabled` before flashing the XIAO ESP32S3 Sense.
+The sketch automatically falls back to a smaller frame size (QQVGA) if PSRAM is exhausted.

 ## BLE profile

 | Characteristic | UUID | Direction | Notes |